Books Across the Sea

 Books Across the Sea was a cultural and literary movement begun in 1940 as the result of the stopping of the transatlantic trade in printed books.
 At that time there was a ban on the import and export of non-essential goods into Britain to free-up shipping space for more essential goods.

+History

 Books Across the Sea was founded in 1940 by Beatrice Warde to help offset Nazi propaganda among other expatriate Americans remaining in London after the fall of France.
 She arranged through her mother May Lamberton Becker, literary editor of the New York Herald Tribune for single copies of 70 new significant American titles to be imported in friends' hand luggage.
 These were displayed in the offices of the Americans in Britain Outpost of the Committee to Defend America by Aiding the Allies.
 A similar present of British-published books was sent to America.
 The books were carefully selected to mirror life in the two countries and included educational titles.
 Schools assembled and sent scrap books showing the daily life of the children.